Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 Using the starter project try the following challenges with Map, Filter, and Reduce.

 - List all of the categories
     - Map the array of strings to an array of JSX buttons.
     - Make a component for the category button
 - List all of the products
     - Map the inventory of Objects into an array of JSX components
     - Make a component for the inventory item

 ## After Class

 **React Product Lister**

 Your goal is to build an app using React.
-This app is simpole and borrows ideas from the React tutorial.
+This app is simple and borrows ideas from the React tutorial.

 Get the starter project code here: [Product List Challenge](https://github.com/Product-College-Labs/react-product-list).